 Pinterest: the underrated shoppable-content source

-Why Pinterest is underrated for commerce
+Why is Pinterest underrated for commerce?

 Pinterest content as a UGC source